MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 ---
 layout: post
-title: "Explainable AI Meets Weather Prediction"
+title: "Explainable AI for Weather Prediction"
 date: 2024-11-28
 seo_title: "Explainable AI for Weather Prediction: Enhancing Trust and Accuracy"
 seo_description: "Explore how explainable AI models can improve weather prediction accuracy using data from the Finnish Meteorological Institute.
 Learn about user signals and data augmentation."